majomaken/hgNewProject/readme.md

 ## Security Vulnerabilities

-If you discover a security vulnerability within Sigres, please send an e-mail to Luis De la hoz via [luisdelahoz0@gmail.com](mailto:luisdelahoz0@gmail.com).
+If you discover a security vulnerability within HouseGaming, please send an e-mail to Luis De la hoz via [luisdelahoz0@gmail.com](mailto:luisdelahoz0@gmail.com).
 All security vulnerabilities will be promptly addressed.